morganthomas/winning-arguments/winning-arguments.md

 One theoretical perspective worth considering is the perspective that rationality is a form of technology.
 Rather than being physical, inanimate technology, rationality is mental/cultural technology.
 It's a complex of memes which we use as tools in solving problems.
 We will expand on this perspective later.

+In practice most rationality-related issues can be studien in the context of the study of debate.
+Studying the rules of debate is studying the majority of what there is to study about rationality.
+Conclusions about the rules of debate usually transfer over to other contexts, such as decision making, fairly straightforwardly.
+However, there are certainly issues of rationality specifically related to non-debate forms of communication, and unrelated to communication.

 TODO

 ## Reasons